hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 - A [supported version control system](../../vcs/index.html#supported-vcs-providers) (VCS) with read access to repositories with Terraform configuration.
 - A git repository to host the ServiceNow integration.

+It does not require additional ServiceNow modules and has been tested on the following ServiceNow server versions:
+- Madrid
+- London

 ## Terraform Enterprise Setup

 Before installing the ServiceNow integration, you need to perform some setup and gather some information in Terraform Enterprise.